-3.2 An Option can be exercisable for a maximum of 10 years from the Effective Date for a Tier 1 Issuer, or five years from the Effective Date for a Tier 2 Issuer.
+3.2 An Option can be exercisable for a maximum of 10 years from the Effective Date.

 Option Amendment

 3.3 Subject to §2.9(b), the Exercise Price of an Option may be amended only if at least six (6) months have elapsed since the later of the date of commencement of the term of the Option, the date the Common Shares commenced trading on the TSX Venture, and the date of the last amendment of the Exercise Price.